HOME > Handbook > Setting up a run

 WATER: What's the water doing and where is it going?
 Where is the power?
 What are all the features of the rapid (e.g., eddies, keepers, Vs, etc.) First get to understand the rapid before anything else.

 Assess the greater context beyond the rapid.
-Is there a safe pool between this rapid and the next or does the next rapid start right away?
-If you were to dump, would you have time to get to shore before being pushed into the next one?
+Is there a safe pool between this rapid and the next, or does the next rapid start right away?
+If you were to dump, would you have time to get to shore before being pushed into the next rapid?

 ROUTE: This is the part where you try to find a way through all of it.
 Visualize yourself going down the rapid.
 Which hazards will you encounter along the way?
-What strokes will you need to use?
-Do you have the skill to navigate through a possible line?
+Do you have the skill to navigate through a potential line?
 What is your plan B route if your plan A doesn't work out?

 Talk it through with other paddlers.
 Share ideas.
 Others will see things that you miss because of experience or sometimes just because they have a slightly different perspective from where they are standing.
 Don’t pick and run too quickly.
 Rapids are often more complex than they are at first glance.
 Talk it through.

 Look beyond the line you're excited about.
-Paddlers can get a kind of tunnel vision when excited about a line.
+Paddlers can get tunnel vision when excited about a line.
 Think about what will happen if you don't nail your desired line.

 Will the boat take on a great deal of water through wave splashes along the way?
-Sometimes the line is straight and easy but the paddlers did not account for the amount of water that splashes into the boat increasing the difficulty of maneuvering and can lead to swamping or even dumping.
-If this is likely, consider your line should you find yourself swimming - you might deliberately place someone on shore there with a throw bag.
+Sometimes the line is straight and easy, but the paddlers did not account for the amount of water that splashes into the boat, increasing the difficulty of maneuvering and leading to swamping (when the canoe basically sinks from too much water coming over the gunwales).

-MOVES: What paddle strokes and maneuvers will you need to do to make that line and does everyone in the boat have the necessary skills?
+MOVES: What paddle strokes and maneuvers will you need to do to make that line, and does everyone in the boat have the necessary skills?
+In tandem canoes, you'll need to coordinate ahead of time what strokes you'll need to use and when.

 MARKERS: Your intended line is often not visible from the lower point of view within the boat.
 Ledge drops are particularly difficult to see.
-Paddlers can get lost in a rapid since it will look completely different from inside the boat.
+Paddlers can get lost in a rapid since it will look completely different from inside the boat and they will lose their line.
 Once your route is chosen, you'll need to visualize what it will look like from the water and plan out how you will know where you are.
-Use higher features on the shore, like trees or rocks as marker points.
-Sometimes these can even be set up manually by intentionally placing a piece of driftwood, or a fellow paddler, as a marker.
-On some trips, when safe, we have had a paddler stand on the obstacle or to stand on shore and point to the line that should be taken.
+Use higher features on the shore, like trees or rocks, as marker points.
+Sometimes these can even be set up manually by intentionally placing a piece of driftwood or a fellow paddler as a marker.
+On some tricky-to-see lines, we have had a paddler stand at a strategic spot on shore and just point to the line with their paddle.

 SAFETY: What's going to happen if it all goes wrong?
 Remember, the question is "How dangerous is it?"
 (Rather than "is it dangerous?")
 What's the risk to the paddlers and the canoe and gear if you dump?
 What is the risk of your plan B line?
 What's your swimming exit strategy if you dump?